hetelek/Chelper/README.md

 Installation
 ---------------
-1. Clone this repository to your local machine
+1. Clone (or [download](https://github.com/hetelek/Chelper/archive/master.zip)) this repository to your local machine
 2. Navigate to chrome://extensions/
 2. Click "Load unpacked extension..."
 3. Select the location that Chelper has been cloned to